ansys/pyensight/doc/source/calc_functions.rst

 ----------------

-**Make Scalar from Node Ids**
+**Make Scalar from Node ID**

 ``MakeScalNodeId(any parts)``

-Creates a scalar variable set to the node ids of the part.
-If the node id does not exist or is undefined the scalar value is set to the Undefined value.
+Creates a scalar variable set to the node ID of the part.
+If the node ID does not exist or is undefined, the scalar value is set to ``undefined``.

 .. _MakeVect: